m2osw/prinbee/doc/LINKS.md

 # Links

 In Cassandra, there is absolutely no relational like scheme.
-You can save keys in a row in one table allowing your to query another row.
+You can save keys in a row in one table allowing you to query another row in the same table or another table.
 Good.
 But we also have a heavy need in our data for a model where many parts are linked together.

 The main links we need are between our pages.
-A page as a parent and children.
-These we want to create a tree to manage.
-We'll look into that later.
+A page has a parent and children.
+These allow us to create a tree to manage a website content.

-Then in our Branch tables we use `links::...` fields to connect pages together.
+In our Branch tables we use `links::...` fields to connect pages together.
 For example, each page is given a `links::content::page_type`.
 This is very important to have and implementing it in the front end is extremely painful and wasteful too.
-On the backend we can use very super simple pointers and we can have a many to many implemented using a simple mechanism.
+On the backend we can use simple pointers and have a "many to many" implemented using a simple mechanism.
 In our frontend, we have to have an additional table and many fields and it can easily break if any one WRITE fails.